Sandbox-Escape/Sandbox-Escape.github.io/blog/_posts/2025-08-23-chocolatefactory-thm.md

 Let's check netcat now

-update: I am using a macOS machine so unfortunatly I can't show you my results.
+update: I am using a macOS machine so unfortunatly I can't show you my results because the command cant run as netcat works differently for some reason.
 I will link the images from another write-up and I will have a link below.
 If you find a solution feel free to send me a message on Discord, @noah_deyck or email me at brevity.slicer9f@icloud.com

 Let's also run Netcat to scan the payload response.